 Liverpool’s Initiatives to Protect Trees

 Rules and regulations around trees are clearly explained on the Liverpool City Council website.
 Under the ‘trees, hedges and conservation‘ part of the ‘planning and building control‘ section, a page details the nature of tree protections for trees located within the City of Liverpool.
-The two primary forms of tree protection consist of Tree Preservation Orders (TPOs) and conservation areas, preventing cutting down, lopping, uprooting or topping of trees without prior consent from the local council.
+The two primary forms of tree protection consist of tree preservation orders (TPOs) and conservation areas, preventing cutting down, lopping, uprooting or topping of trees without prior consent from the local council.

-More specifically, both Tree Preservation Orders (TPOs) and conservation areas offer the same level of coverage to trees, but provide protection in different ways.
+More specifically, both tree preservation orders (TPOs) and conservation areas offer the same level of coverage to trees but provide protection in different ways.
 For instance, while a Tree Preservation Order (TPO) will apply to individual trees on the site, a conservation area will apply to any number of single trees within a certain zone.
 At any point where a planning project involves a tree under an existing TPO or a conservation area with trees present, the developer would need to give six weeks’ notice to Liverpool City Council before causing any disturbance to the trees or face penalties in the form of fines or even jail time.

 BS5837 Tree Assessments

-Based on the implications of conservation areas and Tree Preservations Orders, developers may encounter multiple obstructions during the planning process.
+Based on the implications of conservation areas and tree preservation orders, developers may encounter multiple obstructions during the planning process.
 Any and all potential issues can be identified and mitigated, however, by organising a BS5837 tree survey and working closely with an arboriculturist from a recognised arboricultural consultancy possessing a proven track record for arboricultural reports.
 Once a suitable date has been confirmed, one of our arboricultural consultants will attend the development site for a site visit to undertake any Liverpool tree surveys.
-Over the course of the BS5837 arboricultural survey, they will analyse all trees on or in close proximity to the site, branding them with a grading to judge the most suitable course of action for each tree.
+Over the course of the BS5837 arboricultural survey, they will analyse all trees on or in close proximity to the site, branding them with grading to judge the most suitable course of action for each tree.